 Using the SBAC as an example let's take a look at just exactly what those questions really ask.

 These are just a few examples.
-Take some time to really search different grades and other ideological examples found in both math and ELA.
 The testing is nothing more than to determine if the student is making the appropriate change in their belief system.

 Here is a list of Common Core facts Sandra Stotsky compiled for the Pioneer Institute Center for School Reform.
 She was on the common core validation committee as the ELA expert.
 A short biography is at the end of page 2.